uta-org/Light2D/README.md

 *Additive Light Pow*.
 Affects bloom.
 Zero will turn off bloom.
 Bigger values will make bloom threshold higher.

 *Additive Light Add*.
 Bloom power.
 Bigger value will make stronger bloom.

+*LightBlockerReplacementShader*.
+Shader used for rendering obstacles using replacement shaders.

+## Replacement Shader Obstacles

+Using custom shaders with a subshader containing a tag *RenderType* with value *LightBlocker* will be rendered by the replacement shader `Light2D/Internal/LightBlockerReplacementShader`.
+Check out the *Tilemap Example* scene and the custom shader `Custom/Sprite (Blocker)`

 ## Tips: